pengutronix/genimage/README.rst

 :block-size:		The granularity that the sparse image uses to
 			find "don't care" or "fill" blocks.
 The supported block sizes depend on the user.
 The default is 4k.
+:fill-holes:		If enabled, 'holes' are filled with zero instead of
+			"don't care".
+Disabled by default.

 cpio
 ****